We provide a wide range of comfortable, durable, and aesthetically pleasing dental treatments including:

 Our first concern is your comfort and safety, so we employ non-invasive techniques and tools wherever possible, and we eagerly embrace new technology that improves your dental experience.

-For example, we use a state-of-the-art laser to take impressions of your teeth, so you’ll never experience the discomfort of having tooth impression go in your mouth.
+For example, we use a state-of-the-art 3D CT scanner to take impressions of your teeth, so you’ll never experience the discomfort of having tooth impression go in your mouth.
 We also use instant digital x-ray technology that’s less intense (safer), faster, and more comfortable than traditional film-based x-rays.

 Call us today to review your options and design a custom treatment plan that fits your needs and budget.
 With over 20 years experience, hundreds of hours of continuing education, and a state of the art facility, we can help renew your greatest asset, a beautiful smile!